 Gymnastics, an exercise program that incorporates balance, strength, coordination, speed, flexibility, and power, is more than just a sport that you see at the Olympics, a sport that’s been contested since the very first modern Olympic Games back in 1896.
 The sport offers an excellent way to learn new skills and stay in shape.
-While many individuals don’t start until their preteen years, getting your preschooler involved in gymnastics offers a variety of benefits.
+While many individuals don’t start until their preteen years, getting your children involved in preschool gymnastics offers a variety of benefits.

 Preschoolers are full of energy and extremely impressionable.
 It’s the perfect time to teach them important lessons that will shape the course of their lives.
 According to USAGym.org, it’s between the ages of 2 and 5 that children are developing fundamental movement skills, making these younger years an important time in their development.